rust-lang/rust/src/doc/rustc-dev-guide/README.md

 git submodule update --remote src/doc/rustc-guide git add -u git commit -m "Update rustc-guide"
+# Note that you can use -i, which is short for --incremental, in the following command
-./x.py test -i --stage 1 src/doc/rustc-guide # This is optional and should succeed anyway
+./x.py test --incremental --stage 1 src/doc/rustc-guide # This is optional and should succeed anyway
 # Open a PR in rust-lang/rust
 ```